 - Spinal fusion is typically performed in more severe cases.
 Bone grafts or metal implants are used to attach the affected bones of the spine together.

 Options other than surgery may be able to ease the pain of spinal stenosis.
 These include:

 Back pain can have a serious impact on your quality of life.
 Cognitive behavioral therapy may be able to help you manage your pain by providing education and coping mechanisms.

 Many people with spinal stenosis lead full lives and remain active.
 However, they may need to make modifications to their physical activity.
-In addition, even after surgery, many people do have residual pain after treatment.
+Many people have residual pain after treatment or surgery.